aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 kilometers and a circumference of 4,370,005 kilometers.
 It has a mass that is equal to 333,060 earths and a surface temperature of 5,500 degrees celsius.
 Really Hot!</pre>

-9) Once you've added the first question and its answers, naturally you want to test it out.
+9) Once you've added the first question and its answer, naturally you want to test it out.
 Using the Content Designer UI, click on the menu item in the upper left hand corner and select the "QnABot client".

     A sample web based client will appear.
 In the chat area type in: <pre>Tell me about the sun</pre> and press enter.
 You'll see your